KrissuEST/vue-ugv-ui-prototype/README.md

 ## Most difficult parts to complete and conclusion

-1. How to set green color on UGV marker nad how to delete markers from map.
+1. How to set green color on UGV marker and how to delete markers from map.
 2. How to solve a moment when I click right button and it need to save actually my current UGV marker location coordinates.
 Because I didn't like that it saved my exact coordinates what I clicked.
 * I completed this task step by step because there were many things to do and finish.
 * My extra helper was Copilot what helped to make process a bit faster and it gave me some very good ideas, also to understand solvable problems better. <br/>